CAST of main Characters in order of appearance:

 “At least no death penalty,” says Dragonfly, and then he can hold back the tears no longer.
 Thoughts and feelings tumble about inside causing his shoulders to heave and sobs of pain so loud he can hardly believe they are his.

 “Come, “ says Uncle putting a hand on Dragonfly’s shoulder.
 “Let’s go home and we can decide what needs to be done.“

-The family makes its way down the path and through the familiar blue doors.
+The family makes its way down the path and through the familiar bamboo doors.
 Everything seems very precious to Dragonfly, seeing things for perhaps the last time.
-Little Orchid throws kindling on the almost dead embers.
+His sister, Little Orchid throws kindling on the almost dead embers.
 Sniffer brings an armful of dried buffalo dung and takes charge of breathing life into the fire.
-Oyster Catcher opens the shutters on the sheltered side of the house to let in light.
+His brother, Oyster Catcher opens the shutters on the sheltered side of the house to let in light.
 A much-loved neighbour brings freshly cooked pork buns on a large woven tray.